Rosiee7/Hotel-Management/README.md

 Features:
  -Registration to the system
-   - Granting annual permissions by profile by manager or employee
+ -Granting annual permissions by profile by manager or employee
      - check In
        - Book room
          - Manage room & room type